Filipanderssondev/Monitoring_of_virtual_machines/README.md

 ##### dashboards

+*showcase-01* should now be able to access Grafana from a web-browser using `http://<metrics-01>:3000`.
+Default Grafana login is `admin / admin`.

+There already exists plenty of [ready-made dashboard templates](https://grafana.com/grafana/dashboards/) for Grafana we can use.
+For Node exporter, we'll use the [Node Exporter Full](https://github.com/rfmoz/grafana-dashboards?tab=readme-ov-file#node-exporter-full) template.
+Dashboards are written in JSON, so if we'd like, we can edit them on the command-line, or graphically in Grafana.

 These are our custom made dashboards based on existing dashboards, node_exporter dashboard for example.
 These dashboard JSONs are extremely long so i will not post them here, instead i will link them:

 ###### The dashboard for our container monitoring on each virtual machine: <br>